roseTech/storycoder.dev/AAA_Sample_Story_Bazar/Bazar_Story.md

 A buyer comes by and buys one item each.
 Has the bazar seller gained or lost money by changing the prices compared to not changing the money?
 And how much money has he gained 🤗 or lost 😔?

+The answer should have one of the following forms, depending if the bazar seller gained or lost money:

+- Gained 3$
+- Lost 2$

+<div data-solution="Gained 3$"></div>